LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2022-05-24-planned-mango-lassi-sour-with-maleny-yogurt.md

 * High wheat and oat grain bill for thick body
 * Full 500g (1lb) of lactose
 * Few cardamon pods crushed and added to flameout (can be very overpowering, so start with a small amount)
+* Standard ale yeast
+* Might add some fruity hops to flameout for some added depth of flavour

 \
 <https://www.malenydairies.com/products/yoghurt>\